+IE 28.
 IE 34.
 In the considered fact pattern:

 - a) In the case of permutation A, it could be argued that the entity does not control the resource (grant) until the end of the third year when it has performed its obligation to operate.
-As payment is received in advance, the recipient recognises a liability as it incurs a present obligation to transfer future economic benefits. - b) In the case of permutation B, grants received for past period are not repayable and it could be considered that the 3-year activity period has no substance and no real economic effects for the entity.
+As payment was is received in advance, the recipient recognises a liability as it incurs a present obligation to transfer future economic benefits. - b) In the case of permutation B, grants received for past period are not repayable and it could be considered that the 3-year activity period has no substance and no real economic effects for the entity.

 - IE 35.
 The grant is a voluntary transfer for the resource recipient and does not involve an exchange of equal values.
 The entity therefore, concludes that the transfer falls within the proposed scope. - IE 36.
-Applying Step 1, the entity determines that the grant includes a performance-related condition imposed on the resource recipient; that is the obligation to operate in a specified area. under-developed area.
-The entity concludes that it fulfils its performance-related conditions over 3 years and recognise the grant income accordingly over that period.
+Applying\Step 1, the entity determines that the grant includes a performance-related condition imposed on the resource recipient; that is the obligation to operate in a specified area.- the proposed approach, the entity would have to determine whether the requirement to operate on the under-developed area.
+The entity concludes that it fulfils its performance-related conditions over 3 years and recognise the grant income accordingly over that period. - IE 29. s could create a form of performance condition that the entity fulfils over the 3 years.
+If so, the grant would be recognised in income on a straight-line basis over the 3-year period.